tsyber1an/github_geo_stat/README.md

 Github geo stats
 ================

-I craete this application to get you know where your github followers and followings are located.
+This application as aim to get you know where your github followers and followings are located.

 Also, this is simple application demostrating Github API usage (using [REST](http://ru.wikipedia.org/wiki/REST) and [Ruby interface](http://peter-murach.github.com/github))